LibertasIoT/libertas-matter/rs-matter/README.md

-# rs-matter: The Rust Implementation of Matter Library
+# libertas-matter: A stripped-down lite version of official rs-matter

-This is the actual `rs-matter` library crate.
-See [the main README file](../README.md) for more information.
+Keep it minimum for Libertas App development.